Plumsail/forms-docs/Public/how-to/conditional-fields.rst

 Require field based on condition
 --------------------------------------------------
 In order to make certain fields required based on condition, you need to add custom Form validator to your form.

-Field validators will only work with Plumsail fields as all validation for SharePoint fields is configured via List Settings.

 For example, for our task list, we can write a validator to make sure that if the Start Date is set, the Due Date must be set to a later date, but not more than 4 weeks.